Octavius-Dante/Arthelais/ex_7/Readme.md

 </br> </br>

-Sap provides a SDK (software development kit) for developer to understand, Learn, experience, Code, documentation of SAP ui5
+Sap provides a SDK (software development kit) for developer to understand, Learn, experience, Code (snippet) of SAP ui5
+</br> as well as documentation of all the Ui elements in Sap Ui5 in the following link

 </br> https://sapui5.hana.ondemand.com/